mijorus/gearlever-website/content/en/docs/gitlab-updates.md

 - "/docs/gitlabupdater"
 ---
 The following shows how to configure an app to use Gitlab as the update source, for Gear Lever 4.+.
-Please not that **custom Gitlab instances are not supported** fot the time being.
+Please note that **custom Gitlab instances are supported** fot the time being.

 Let's use https://gitlab.com/librewolf-community/browser/appimage as an example.